AmosNimos/change-directory-plus/README.md

 * white

 keys options:
-The * symbol represent the "Enter-key" in the cdp-config
+The * symbol represent the "Enter-key" in the cdp.config

+warning:
+keep the cdp.config in the same file as cdp.py

 ## Arguments
 	cdp /"directory-path"